UCD Formula Student Wins the 2020 NovaUCD Student Enterprise Competition

 Uni21 is developing an app that transforms students’ lecture material into multiple choice questions (MCQs) and allows students to play against their fellow classmates, to promote active learning and enhanced memory retention.

 The members of the Uni21 team are; Garreth Byrne, a MSc Biotechnology and Business student in the UCD School of Biomolecular and Biomedical Science and the UCD Michael Smurfit Graduate Business School, Ashwin Manikandan, a MSc student in the UCD School of Computer Science and Matthew Clarke, a computer applications student in DCU.

 Daysier is developing a recommender systems-based app to provide people who work remotely with personalised workday schedules, including breaks, taking into consideration their individual work styles and preferences, as well as their weekly workload, while helping them maintain social connections.
 The members of the Daysier team are, Ciara Feely and Courtney Ford, both PhD students in the UCD School of Computer Science.

-The 9 other early-stage ventures taking part in this year’s competition each receive a €1,000 cash prize for completing the programme.
+The 9 other early-stage ventures taking part in this year’s competition (profiled below) each receive a €1,000 cash prize for completing the programme.

 The members of the judging panel were; Tom Flannagan, Director of Enterprise and Commercialisation, UCD (chair); Eimear Gleeson, Investment Associate, Atlantic Bridge; Brendan Farley, Vice-President Wireless Engineering, Managing Director, EMEA, Xilinx and Suzanne Mills, Director of Partnerships, InsurTech Ireland.